danknights/mice5035/tutorials/01_preprocessing/README.md

 - Follow the steps the [logging in guide](../../logging_in.md) to get connected to an interactive node on MSI.

 ### First time only: Download and install SHI7
-- You only need to do this once.
-Follow the steps in the [guide to installing SHI7](installing_shi7.md) to install the SHI7 software in your local directory.
+- Follow the steps in the [guide to installing SHI7](installing_shi7.md) to install the SHI7 software in your local directory.
+You only need to do this step once.

 ### Using SHI7 to preprocess sequencing data